 It is located on an actual island in the river.

-La Rochelle is a Reannaissance Architecture village in the southwestern France.
+La Rochelle is a Renaissance Architecture village in the West France.

-My map of France with cities covers all cities, towns and villages I recommend.
+My map of France with cities covers all mentioned places, towns and villages.

-It will help you to plan your itinerary proplerly.
+It will help you to plan your France itinerary properly.